Audio streaming

 | Chunk size | Anything; 10–40 ms is typical |

-Push raw int16 PCM bytes plus the sample rate — the SDK resamples internally. float32_to_int16 and load_audio are convenience helpers in bithuman.audio.
+Push raw int16 PCM bytes plus the sample rate — the SDK resamples internally.
+The load_audio / float32_to_int16 helpers are inlined in the loop above; the old bithuman.audio module was removed in the 2.3 slim wheel.

 Frame format